 ME?
 A Couch Potato?
 (My N.E.A.T.
 Step Experiment Part 1)

-Last month, I finally bought a Fitbit.
+Finally, I bought a Fitbit.
 I say finally because I’d been hearing about the FitBit (and similar activitiy tracking devices like the BodyBugg) from my friends, readers and Inner Circle members for the past few years.
 My curiosity was eventually piqued enough to spring for the $99 bucks and try it out myself.

 The FitBit is a pedometer — a little electronic gadget – that slips in your pocket or clips on your clothes and tracks how many steps you take every day.

 Why would I want to keep track of how many steps I take in a day?
 Why would you?
 That’s what today’s post is about.